Emergency Medical Technician

 CARE.
 COMPASSION.
 TRAINING.

-The Emergency Medical Technician (EMT) provides basic life support care to critically ill or injured patients.
-EMTs will work directly with each other to provide this level of care and in conjunction with a paramedic to provide advanced life support.
+Our Emergency Medical Technician program provides training in basic life support care for critically ill or injured patients.
+Our EMT training program follows national EMS education standards.
+In real-life practice, EMTs work directly with each other to provide this level of care and in conjunction with a paramedic to provide advanced life support.
 EMTs learn to manage an airway using artificial devices, assess the severity of illness or injury, manage wounds and bleeding, immobilize fractures, perform CPR, utilize an automated defibrillator, and various other procedures.
 Recent curriculum changes at the national and state level allow EMTs to assist with the administration of some medications.

-EMTs are entry-level EMS providers.
-They are essential in the EMS chain of survival.
-Additionally, one must become a certified EMT before entering the paramedic program.
+EMTs are entry-level EMS providers that are essential in the EMS chain of survival.
+Additionally, one must become a certified EMT to enter a Paramedic program.

 Availability